DipeshTest/twiliosms/README.md

 ---

 # Twilio
 This activity is used to send SMS and to retrieve the stored contacts for a user account.
-The activity is built using Twilio API reference https://www.twilio.com/docs/usage/api
+The activity is built using Twilio API reference https://www.twilio.com/docs/usage/api.
+This activity is built by Team AllStars

 ## Installation
-### Flogo Web
-This activity is built by Team AllStars

 ### Flogo CLI
 ```bash
 flogo install github.com/DipeshTest/twiliosms